- How To

 To seal a room off from contamination the US Government advises that you should:

 First, it is obvious that you should be listening to emergency services and authorities, this is a primary point that a lot of preppers fail to adhere to and it is the primary way your safe evacuation can occur.

 When a nuclear attack happens you might be without power due to an EMP pulse or damage to nearby power provision structures, so to stay tuned into emergency services you should get yourself a reliable hand crank radio.
 The American Red Cross Hand Crank Radio is a reliable option that has been used in a number of disasters and emergency events around the world and is the ideal option for your circumstance.

-When you are planning your kit with the above mentioned nuclear survival equipment, it is a good idea to keep an excess amount of these thick plastic sheets and duct tape mentioned above as it will become your tool kit when you are preparing against such circumstances.
+When you are planning your kit with the above-mentioned gear for protection against a nuclear attack, it is a good idea to keep an excess amount of thick plastic sheets and duct tape as it will become your toolkit when you are preparing against such circumstances.

 If you are living in an area that could be affected by a nuclear attack you should start prepping buy stockpiling an emergency supply of food, water and other things you need after the sh-t hits the fan, as well as have a plan to evacuate or leave your area.